pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 ISP states that "Clients should not be forced to depend upon interfaces that they do not use."
 Interfaces are implicit contracts in JavaScript because of **duck typing**.
 We don't have real interfaces via abstract classes

+Interfaces implement the **YAGNI** (You ain't gonna need it) philosophy.
+It means that we shouldn't be adding things that people are not going to be needing and force them to use it

 **Interface**

 The word interface is used to define an abstract class that contains no data but defines properties and methods of a class.
 It is also often used to describe the public methods and properties of a class.